-The Company was cited by its regulator the Eastern Caribbean Central Bank (ECCB) in respect of three (3) breaches of the Banking Act, 2015.
+In 2021, The Company was cited by its regulator the Eastern Caribbean Central Bank (ECCB) in respect of two (2) breaches of the Banking Act, 2015.
 The breaches were in relation to:

-- Section 103 (1) (b) (ii) Removal and disqualification of director of officer - Section 49(1) Limit on exposures - Section 50(4) Restriction on exposures to related parties
+- Section 49(1) Limit on exposures - Section 50(4) Restriction on exposures to related parties

-The Company has communicated with the regulator, the Eastern Caribbean Central Bank (ECCB) regarding the identified breaches.
-The regulator has indicated its intention to enter into a memorandum of Understanding with he Company which will outline the actions and related time frames needed to remedy the breaches.
+The Company communicated with the regulator, the Eastern Caribbean Central Bank (ECCB) regarding the identified breaches and has since entered into a Memorandum of Understanding with the ECCB during the fiscal year 2022.
+Consequently, the Company is currently taking steps to right size these deficiencies within the timeframe agreed with the ECCB.